pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 The entire mechanism is encapsulated by the library's :class:`~eventsourcing.infrastructure.eventstore.EventStore` class.
 The event store uses a "sequenced item mapper" and an "active record strategy".

 The sequenced item mapper converts objects such as domain events to sequenced items, and the active record strategy writes sequenced items to database records.
-The sequenced item mapper and the active record strategy operate by reflection of a common "sequenced item" type.
+The sequenced item mapper and the active record strategy operate by reflection off a common sequenced item type.

 .. contents:: :local: